Social media engagement insights, news, and tips.

 Earlier this year brands like Coca-Cola, Walmart, Starbucks, General Motors and others suspended their ads on YouTube after finding out their ads were displayed with videos featuring racist content.

-Right now the companies are facing a challenge to keep control of their online campaigns, context and placement of ads that is dictated by algorithms set in place by social media giants like Google and Facebook.
+Right now the companies are facing a challenge to stay in control of their online campaigns, context and placement of ads that is dictated by algorithms set in place by social media giants like Google and Facebook.

 Similarly, the platforms themselves are challenged with drawing a line when it comes to the freedom of speech that is often abused by their users.
 The current policies attract opportunities for hate speech, harassment, bullying and other inappropriate comments.

-Not limited to personal attacks, these can also include brand attacks, such as copyright infringement content, unsolicited competitor promotions, spreading of false information, spam and scam.
+Not limited to personal attacks, these can also include brand attacks, such as counterfeit content, unsolicited competitor promotions, spreading of false information, spam and scam.

 With all the money spent on social media ads, shouldn’t advertisers always be aware of what’s going on?